My name is Chel, which is short for “Michele”.

 Two hours of that is devoted to working out, usually by distance swimming.
 Swimming was and is the only “sport” I can take part in because of my health stuff, so when I was 18 years old I started swimming a few laps every day and I eventually worked up to about five miles a day.
 I’m super regimented about swimming every.single.day.
 It keeps me healthy *and* sane.

-When I have free time, I spend it in my art studio I paint, draw, collage, keep a visual journal, and whatever else floats my boat.
+When I have free time, I spend it in my art studio.
+I love being creative.
+I paint, draw, collage, keep a visual journal, and whatever else floats my boat.
 I take tons of classes and change mediums often.

 I’m very shy.
 Since I was a chatty baby, my family sort of stuck that “outgoing” persona on me my whole life, and I didn’t realize until my late 20’s that I was super shy and an introvert.
 Now I honor the need for quiet as much as possible.
 This extends to social media- in November of 2016 I pretty much dropped off everything but Pinterest and the very unfrequent Instagram.
 Blogging is pretty much my jam.
 I started this “blog” in 1997 when I was in graduate school, but back then we called them “online journals”.
 I still think of it as an online journal, which you can probably tell by how long-winded I am in entries.

-Spiritually, I consider myself a bit of an eclectic Buddhist.
+Spiritually, I consider myself a bit of an Eclectic Buddhist.
 I was raised culturally Catholic (no real church-going), then went to a (horrible) fundamentalist/Evangelical Christian high school and realized that path absolutely wasn’t for me.
 In my 30’s, I started learning about neuroscience and mindfulness and wound up converting to Buddhism in 2016.
 I spent two years intensively studying and practicing Buddhism, but kept being drawn back to science and nature.
 So now I’m walking my own path- a lot of Dharma, but also a lot of science (neuroscience, psychology, astrophysics, and ecology…) and a little paganism (cycling with the seasons, etc.).
-I’m very interested in spirituality, so I actually spend quite a bit of my time learning, studying, and writing.
+I’m very interested in spirituality, so I actually spend quite a bit of my time every morning learning, studying, and writing as part of my own spiritual practice.

 I’m an avid believer and supporter of science, evolution, personal choice, LGBTQ rights, and climate change.
 I struggle a lot with the darker side of humanity that has emerged in the last few years.